What is dementia?

 - The number of new dementia cases each year is predicted to rise by 86% to over 4,800 by 2035.

-Rates of dementia in Somerset are significantly higher than the national average and there are indications that even this may significantly under-estimate the true picture.
-In 2014-15, 0.96% of all those on GP practice registers in Somerset were registered with dementia, compared with 0.74% for England.
+- Rates of dementia in Somerset are significantly higher than the national average and there are indications that even this may significantly under-estimate the true picture.
+In 2016/17, 1.0% (5,479 people) of all those on GP practice registers in Somerset were registered with dementia, compared with 0.8% for England.
+(Public Health England National General Practice Profiles)

-- However, amongst the 65 and over age group, 1 in 24 are diagnosed with dementia.
-The proportion was, at 4.09%, slightly below the national figure.
+- However, amongst the 65 and over age group, 1 in 24 are diagnosed with dementia, this proportion was, at 4.09%, slightly below the national figure.

-- At September 2015, there were 5,176 people aged 65 or older on a Somerset GP practice disease register for dementia.
+- For 2016/17 there were 5,390 people aged 65 or older on Somerset GP practice disease register for dementia.

-- The diagnosis rate (observed prevalence as a proportion of expected prevalence) in November 2015 shows Somerset with a rate of 61.5% of people living with dementia (over 65), against a national estimate of 67.1%.
-This is a considerable increase since March 2014 when the Somerset rate was 51.6%.
+- The diagnosis rate (observed prevalence as a proportion of expected prevalence) in 2017 shows Somerset with a rate of 62.1% of people estimated to be living with dementia (over 65), against a national estimate of 67.9%.
+(Public Health England – Dementia Profile)

 - Note that both the observed and expected rates vary considerably across the county.